Raphhh/puppy/README.md

 Now, imagine you want to add a second page, like a contact page for example.
 So, you want to display a new template for the url '/contact.html'.
 You just have to create this new template in the file '/templates/public/contact.html.twig'.

-Once you have create your second template file, there is some duplicated code in your html (header, menu, footer, ...).
+Once you have created your second template file, there is some duplicated code in your html (header, menu, footer, ...).
 No problem, here comes Twig!
 You can, for example, group your common base html code in a separate file that each page will extend.

 As this file must not be directly accessible from an url, it must not appear in the '/templates/public' dir.
 You have to put it directly at the root of the '/templates' dir.
 So, it will never be called from any url.